-Being prepared mentally when it comes to weight loss is one of the most important steps in the process, I have come to realize.
+Weight loss is a physical thing, but I think you need to mentally prepare for weight loss.
+Being prepared mentally when it comes to weight loss is one of the most essential steps in the process, I have come to realize.
 Trying to lose weight when you are in the wrong state of mind is kind of like trying to run in quicksand… you are pushing your way through, but not really getting anywhere.

-Being mentally prepared also means that you will be much more likely to stick to it when you get to your target weight.
+If you mentally prepare yourself to lose weight, you will be much more likely to stick to it when you get to your target weight.

-Most dieters understand the benefits of being mentally prepared, but are not sure how to actually do it.
-A lot of losing weight is a mind set.
-Here are some tips on how to mentally prepare for weight loss:
+Most dieters understand the benefits of being mentally prepared but are not sure how to actually do it.
+A lot of losing weight is a mindset.

 Go ahead and accept the bumps in the road